Connecting multiplication in arithmetic to algebra and area patterns

 What does all this mean?

-Let's review what was multiplied and how each is represented in rows and columns with an area representation.
+Let's explore what was multiplied and how each is represented in the rows and columns with the area model.

 - Ten times twenty is represented by blue.